Explore Backup options

-A protected instance refers to the computer, physical or virtual server, or database that you use to configure the backup to Azure.
+A protected instance refers to the computer, physical or virtual server you use to configure the backup to Azure.
 An instance is protected once you have configured a backup policy for the computer, server or database, and have created a backup copy of the data.
 Subsequent copies of the backup data change the amount of storage consumed, but additional backup copies don’t add to the number of protected instances.
-Some common examples of protected instances are virtual machines, application servers, databases and personal computers running the Windows operating system.
+Some common examples of protected instances are virtual machines, application servers and personal computers running the Windows operating system.
 For example:

 - A virtual machine running the Hyper-V or Azure IaaS hypervisor fabric.
 The guest operating systems for these virtual machines can be Windows Server or Linux.

 - An application server with physical or a virtual machine running Windows Server and workloads with data to backup.
 Common workloads are Microsoft SQL Server, Microsoft Exchange Server, Microsoft SharePoint Server, Microsoft Dynamics and the File Server role on Windows Server.
 To back up or protect these workloads, you’ll need Azure Backup Server or System Center Data Protection Manager, DPM.

 - A personal computer running the Windows operating system.